Tehes/nba-spielplan/README.md

     final states.
   - Polls the live scoreboard every minute while at least one game is live, overlaying in-progress scores.
-  - Cards are now clickable and open the built-in boxscore overlay.
+  - Cards are clickable and open the built-in boxscore + play-by-play overlay.

 - **More games view**
   - Lists recent results plus upcoming games, grouped by date.